GoogleChrome/web.dev/src/site/content/en/media/media-experience/index.md

 some more advanced topics to get you started on the path towards building your own media streaming application.
-The effort to do this is not trivial, so we've built a [Media PWA] with offline support to use as a reference, which should both help us show you ways this can be accomplished and just how much effort it requires.
+The effort to do this is not trivial, so we've built a [Media PWA] with offline support to use as a reference, which should both show you ways this can be accomplished and just how much effort it requires.
 The application is by no means a production ready offering or competitor to services like YouTube or Vimeo, but it will provide you with a starting point to learn something challenging and new.